huggingface/transformers/examples/research_projects/jax-projects/README.md

 be clear how the desired dataset can be accessed and how the training script can be written.

-It is also important to have a clear plan regarding the work flow.
+It is also important to have a clear plan regarding the workflow.
 Usually, the data processing is done in a first step.
 Once the data is in a format that the model can work with, the training script can be written, etc. These steps should be more detailed once the team has a clearly defined project.
 It can be helpful to set deadlines for each step.